Alexia E Metz

 I came on faculty at UToledo in the summer of 2007 as an Assistant Professor.
 My teaching assignments have aligned with my clinical expertise and graduate courses.
 I converted my research methods from animal model to human subjects and established my own lines of scholarship.

 I gained the rank of Associate Professor according to the prescribed timeline.
-At that rank, I have progressed as an independent scholar and dedicated increasing time to peer review services.
+At that rank, I progressed as an independent scholar and dedicated increasing time to peer review services.
 I moved into the role of Program Director for the Occupational Therapy Doctoral Program in 2020.

 selected publications